Winter Driving Safety Tips: Staying Safe on Dangerous Winter Roads

 Be Prepared To Stop

-Far to many disasters happen on the roadways this time of year, because cause people aren’t willing to stop.
-Yes family is important, but driving through dangerous conditions just to make it to Thanksgiving dinner on time is not something that’s worth dying over.
-Your family probably cares more about your safety than they do about when you show up.
+Far to many disasters happen on the roadways this time of year; sadly, a lot of these accidents happen because people aren’t willing to stop.
+Wherever you’re going can wait; driving through dangerous conditions just so you can make it to your destination on time is not something that’s worth dying over.

-If conditions are bad, please be prepared to stop and hold up at a hotel or a truck stop until the roads are in safe traveling condition.
+If road conditions are bad, please be prepared to stop and hold up at a hotel or a truck stop until the roads are in a safe traveling condition.